azet/community_bash_style_guide/README.md

 [[ "${log}" == '' ]] && unset log
 ```

+## Trivia section
+This section outlines stuff that can be done in Bash but is not
+necessarily a good idea to do in Bash - might still come in handy for
+some corner cases or for curious Bash hackers, I've chosen to include
+that information.

 ### Anonymous Functions (Lambdas)
 Yup, it's possible.
 But you'll probably never need them, in case you
 really do, here's how: